• Skip to primary navigation

 Inside the House:

 If you find leafcutter ants inside the house, the most likely explanation is that a few foragers have got inside.
 Leafcutter ants don’t nest indoors, and they need vegetation to survive.
+They require underground nests where they can buid a thriving fungus garden, and ornamental plants in your house won’t be enough to sustain them.
 Any ant you find indoors can be killed with a household bug spray.
 The best strategy is to prevent ants from coming inside with an exterior perimeter spray.

 Ant Bait Stations: